ikelaiah/simplelog-fp/README.md

 - Inspired by modern CLI frameworks
 - Built with Free Pascal and Lazarus IDE
 - Thanks to the Free Pascal community for their support and contributions
+- Thanks to @gcarreno for suggestions and improvements.